 An important goal of any accountability model is to minimize achievement gaps.
 The Equity indicator is designed to encourage schools to do as well as possible with the students who are most at risk.
 Equity is a measure of academic growth for students who score below the 25th percentile in reading or math or both based on scale score cut points identified during the baseline year.
 Students whose scores would place them below the identified cut points are assigned to a consolidated subgroup\.
-A school's Equity score is based upon the growth of students identified as belonging to a consolidated subgroup at the school and is subject to a standard for academic progress that is linked to attainment of proficiency within a reasonable period of time.
+A school's Equity score is based on the median growth of the consolidated subgroup.